tensorflow/tensorflow/g3doc/LangRef.md

 access pattern analysis, and for performance optimizations like vectorization, copy elision and in-place updates.
 If an affine map composition is not specified for the memref, the identity affine map is assumed.

+##### Strided MemRef

+A memref may specify strides as part of its type.
+A stride specification is a list of integer values that are either static or `?` (dynamic case).
+Strides encode the distance, in number of elements, in (linear) memory between successive entries along a particular dimension.
+A stride specification is syntactic sugar for an equivalent strided memref representation using semi-affine maps.
+For example, `memref<42x16xf32, offset: 33 strides: [1, 64]>` specifies a non-contiguous memory region of `42` by `16` `f32` elements such
+that:

+1.  the minimal size of the enclosing memory region must be `33 + 42 * 1 + 16 *
+    64 = 1066` elements;
+2.  the address calculation for accessing element `(i, j)` computes `33 + i + 64 * j`
+3.  the distance between two consecutive elements along the outer dimension is `1` element and the distance between two consecutive elements along the outer dimension is `64` elements.

+This corresponds to a column major view of the memory region and is internally represented as the type `memref<42x16xf32, (i, j) -> (33 + i + 64 * j)>`.

+The specification of strides must not alias: given an n-D strided memref, indices `(i1, ..., in)` and `(j1, ..., jn)` may not refer to the same memory address unless `i1 == j1, ..., in == jn`.

+Strided memrefs represent a view abstraction over preallocated data.
+They are constructed with special ops, yet to be introduced.
+Strided memrefs are a special subclass of memrefs with generic semi-affine map and correspond to a normalized memref descriptor when lowering to LLVM.

 #### None Type